carlfranklin/MAUIAndroidFS/README.md

 This is the class we can use to start the service when the phone boots up.

+It inherits `BroadcastReceiver`, which does the real work.

 Lines 16 and 17 show a toast popup so we will know that the service is about to start on boot up.

 ```c#